DogFingerStudios/Yanorra/Wiki/Velu.md

 - **Trade Hubs**:
   - **Gate Thaurin**: Fortified port city, controlling all maritime trade and immigration.
   - **Riftlands (via Duvessa)**: Key stopover for Velu’s exports to reach West Yanorra and other East Yanorra nations.
-- **Challenges**: Dependence on Duvessa’s maritime routes, vulnerability to Virelich Ocean storms, and black-market smuggling driven by regional food shortages.
+- **Challenges**: Dependence on Duvessa’s maritime routes, vulnerability to Valka Ocean storms, and black-market smuggling driven by regional food shortages.

 ## Culture